Reports by 8 Indigo

-Some children at Rooks Heath College in South Harrow were asked how they felt about the new Pope being elected.
+Some children at Rooks Heath School in South Harrow were asked how they felt about the new Pope being elected.

 ‘I think it is really cool how you have to watch the smoke to find out what happens next.
 It builds up tension’